North American B-25 Mitchell: Asia-Pacific

 Most B-25s in American service were used in the war against Japan in Asia and the Pacific.
-The Mitchell fought from the Northern Pacific to the South Pacific and the Far East.
-These areas included the campaigns in the Aleutian Islands, Papua New Guinea, the Solomon Islands, New Britain, China, Burma and the island hopping campaign in the Central Pacific.
+The Mitchell fought from the North to the South Pacific and the Far East.
+These areas included the campaigns in the Aleutian Islands, Papua New Guinea, the Solomon Islands, New Britain, China, Burma, and the island hopping campaign in the Central Pacific, as well as in the Doolittle Raid.
 The aircraft's potential as a ground-attack aircraft emerged during the Pacific war.
 The jungle environment reduced the usefulness of medium-level bombing, and made low-level attack the best tactic.
 Using similar mast height level tactics and skip bombing, the B-25 proved itself to be a capable anti-shipping weapon and sank many enemy sea vessels.
 An ever-increasing number of forward firing guns made the B-25 a formidable strafing aircraft for island warfare.
-The strafer models were the B-25C1/D1, the B-25J1 and with the NAA strafer nose, the J2 subseries.
+The Paul Gunn and Jack Fox modified strafer models with four .50 caliber guns were the B-25C1/D1, while the factory B-25J was equipped with a factory made eight gun strafer nose.

-In Burma, the B-25 was used to attack Japanese communication links, especially bridges in central Burma.
-It also helped supply the besieged troops at Imphal in 1944.
-The China Air Task Force, the Chinese American Composite Wing, the First Air Commando Group, the 341st Bomb Group, and eventually, the relocated 12th Bomb Group, all operated the B-25 in the China Burma India Theater.
-Many of these missions involved battle-field isolation, interdiction, and close air support.

-Later in the war, as the USAAF acquired bases in other parts of the Pacific, the Mitchell could strike targets in Indochina, Formosa, and Kyushu, increasing the usefulness of the B-25.
-It was also used in some of the shortest raids of the Pacific War, striking from Saipan against Guam and Tinian.
-The 41st Bomb Group used it against Japanese-occupied islands that had been bypassed by the main campaign, such as the Marshall Islands.
+In Burma, bridge busting was a primary target of the Tenth Air Force 341st Bomb Group operating B-25C and D airplanes.
+A glide and skip technique, called "glip" bombing, was most the effective for the Burma Bridge Busters.
+The 341st ranged as far as the Formosa Strait, the East China coast and French Indochina.

 Middle East and Italy

 The first B-25s arrived in Egypt and were carrying out independent operations by October 1942.
-Operations there against Axis airfields and motorized vehicle columns supported the ground actions of the Second Battle of El Alamein.
+Operations there against Axis airfields and motorized-vehicle columns supported the ground actions of the Second Battle of El Alamein.
 Thereafter, the aircraft took part in the rest of the campaign in North Africa, the invasion of Sicily, and the advance up Italy.
 In the Strait of Messina to the Aegean Sea, the B-25 conducted sea sweeps as part of the coastal air forces.
 In Italy, the B-25 was used in the ground attack role, concentrating on attacks against road and rail links in Italy, Austria, and the Balkans.
 The B-25 had a longer range than the Douglas A-20 Havoc and Douglas A-26 Invader, allowing it to reach further into occupied Europe.
 The five bombardment groups – 20 squadrons – of the Ninth and Twelfth Air Forces that used the B-25 in the Mediterranean Theater of Operations were the only U.S. units to employ the B-25 in Europe.